Herefordshire holiday cottages

 - The area has more castles per square mile than anywhere else in Europe.
 Take a trip round some of our Norman castles

-- The Hereford Walking Festival takes place in June 2013.
-Why not try the 'llama trekking speed dating' option?
+- The Hereford Walking Festival takes place in June every year

-- Experience fine dining at the Walnut Tree, Nant-y-ffin, and the Bell restaurants, and newly opened in 2012, the wonderful Toi et Moi.
-The Temple Bar Inn in the heart of Ewyas Harold has been refurbished in 2012 and has now opened to great acclaim.
-The restaurant is excellent.
+- Experience fine dining at the Walnut Tree, Nant-y-ffin, the Bell at Skenfrith, or the Kilpeck Inn restaurants.
+The Temple Bar Inn in the heart of Ewyas Harold has an excellent restaurant

 The holiday cottages were converted from the original cider house and carriage house in 2006.